 As shown by the data attached in Exhibit C (p.C-1), Boulder County Public Health has determined that gas leaks from oil and gas operations are a significant issue.
-Accordingly, certification, monitoring, and inspection throughout the oil and gas exploration and development process are included.
+Accordingly, certification and reporting throughout the oil and gas exploration and development process are included (Section 12-700.C).